darrena092/header-tools/README.md

     * Specify a domain regex to define the domain(s) your rule should apply to.
     * Define the headers you want to inject whenever a request matches your rule.
 * Automatic Save: Rules are automatically saved as you create them and are immediately active on your browser.
+* NB: Defining a header that already exists in a request will replace that header.
+Useful for things like modifying your user agent string.

 ## Support
 If you encounter any bugs or would like to request a feature, kindly raise an issue in our GitHub repository.
 Your feedback is invaluable in helping us improve HeaderTools.